origamitower/folktale/docs/source/en/guides/annexes/2-design-principles.md

   - **Favour a heavier use of arrow functions over currying** — Curried functions can be composed in several ways.
 And this is a good thing, because it means it's easier to create new functionality by combining existing ones.
-However, in an untyped language, you have no ways of enforcing a correct composition of functions, so currying in JS tends to lead to silent or late errors.
+However, in an untyped language, you have no way of enforcing a correct composition of functions, so currying in JS tends to lead to silent or late errors.
 Coupled with JavaScript's heavy use of variadic functions, and the VM's unhelpful error reporting, these have the